Famous Announcer Of Radio Pakistan, Mustafa Ali, Announcing The News Of Creation Of Pakistan At 12 AM on 14th August 1947. |

 Independence :-

-The Flag Of Pakistan Hoisted At The
+The Flag Of Pakistan Hoisted At The Mount Of The Pakistan Monument in Islamabad |

 In 1946, the Labour government in Britain, getting exhausted by recent events such as World War II and numerous riots, realized that it had neither the mandate at home, the support internationally, nor the reliability of British Indian Army for continuing to control an increasingly restless India.
 Reliability of the native forces for continuing their control over an increasingly rebellious India diminished, thus the government decided to end British rule of India.
 In 1946, Indian National Congress, being a secular party, demanded a single state.
 The Muslim majorities, having disagreement with the idea of single state, gave stress to the idea of Pakistan, as a response to Congress' demand for a single state.
 In 1946, a Cabinet Mission was sent to try and reach a compromise between Congress and the Muslim League, proposing a decentralized state with much power given to local governments, but it was rejected by both the parties.
 This also resulted in many communal riots in the South Asia.